onpointtech/agency-portal-v2/README.md

+# Welcome to our angular portal
+We made this portal to recreate the original agency portal, to go about upgrading angular 1 to angular 8.

 # Guide on how to use this project (and develop angular 8)

 ## How to download and install the portal (Windows)